 Therefore, the “commandments of GOD” of the third angel’s message not referring to mere ten, but to all of the hundreds.
 They are all part of “the Law,” which, according to the Spirit of Prophecy, includes “not only the Ten Precepts spoken from Sinai and engraved on the Tables of Stone, but the laws communicated to Moses, and by him written in a Book” (Patriarchs and Prophets, 500).
 I specifically selected quotes where she says that we are still to observe them today.
 All emphases are mine.

 The title of this article is based on Statement #3, where the Spirit of Prophecy specifically calls us collectively to make a “solemn covenant” to keep all these commandments, just as ancient Israel did at Mount Sinai.
-It’s a statement that seems very applicable for today as God revives and reorganizes us; more on this in the conclusion.
+It’s a statement that seems very applicable for today as God revives and reforms us; more on this in the conclusion.

 Please carefully read aloud all the solemn, inspired statements in prayer, then make your decision in the very important appeal in the ‘Conclusion’ section.

 That God who reads the hearts of everyone, will bring to light hidden things of darkness where they are often least suspected, that stumbling blocks which have hindered the progress of truth may be removed, and God have a clean and holy people to declare His statutes and judgments.

 The Captain of our salvation leads His people on step by step, purifying and fitting them for translation, and leaving in the rear those who are disposed to draw off from the body, who are not willing to be led, and are satisfied with their own righteousness.

 — 1 Testimonies, pp. 332-33